New User Training

 command or in the boxes in the Open on Demand interface.

 JupyterHub can only use your primary group's resources and cannot be used for accessing secondary group resources.
-To use Jupyter using your secondarygroup, please use Open on Demand.
+To use Jupyter using your secondary group, please use Open on Demand.

 Using your account implies agreeing to the Acceptable use policy.
 Students understand that no restricted data should be used on HiPerGator Classes are typically allocated 32-cores, 112GB RAM and 2TB of storage

-- Instructors should keep this in mind when designing exercises and assignments
+- Instructors should keep this in mind when designing exercises and assignments.

 - Students should understand that these are shared resources: use them efficiently, share them fairly and know that if everyone waits until the last minute, there may not be enough resources to run all jobs.

-you want to keep off of the cluster before the end of the semester.
+folder will be deleted at the end of the semester.
+Please copy anything you want to keep off of the cluster before the end of the semester. - Students should consult with their professor or TA rather than opening a support request.

 - Only the professor or TA should open support requests if needed.